GeoNet/delta/network/README_WEL_station.md

 #### WEL station as digitally referenced @Geonet ####
    First "digitally preserved " pick is from May 1931(https://service.geonet.org.nz/fdsnws/event/1/query?eventid=2178236)
-   NB: This Pick seems therefore to relate to a "newly" installed wood Anderson seismometer
+   NB: This Pick seems therefore to relate to a "newly" installed Wood-Anderson seismometer

 #### References in litterature and newspapers: ####